Inorganic Chemistry of d and f Block Elements

 Introduction

-The d and f block elements, also known as the transition metals and inner transition metals, are a group of elements that share similar chemical properties.
-They are characterized by the presence of d or f orbitals in their electronic configuration, which gives them unique magnetic and catalytic properties.
+The d and f block elements, also known as transition metals and inner transition metals respectively, are groups of elements sharing similar chemical properties.
+They are characterized by the presence of partially filled d or f orbitals in their electronic configurations, which gives them unique magnetic and catalytic properties.

 Basic Concepts